saurabhprakash/design-patterns/README.md

 # design-patterns

 Additional read:
- - What is the difference between Factory and Strategy patterns?: https://stackoverflow.com/questions/616796/what-is-the-difference-between-factory-and-strategy-patterns
+ - What is the difference between Factory and Strategy patterns?: https://stackoverflow.com/questions/616796/what-is-the-difference-between-factory-and-strategy-patterns, another good point is made in answer in this link: http://www.dofactory.com/topic/1150/difference-in-strategy-pattern-and-factory-pattern.aspx